 300.00 Use of Facilities

-301.00 Smoking
+301.00 Tobacco

-All Sports Facilities are smoke-free facilities.
-Smoking is not allowed inside any facility, including Bobcat Stadium.
+All Sports Facilities will be operated in a manner to be consistent with the University Tobacco Free Policy.

 302.00 Animals

-Animals, except for assistance dogs for the disabled, are not permitted in Sports Facilities unless permission is specifically granted in the Contract/Facility Use Agreement.
+Animals, except for service, therapy and companion animals, are not permitted in Sports Facilities unless permission is specifically granted in the Contract/Facility Use Agreement.
+All therapy and companion animals must be registered with the appropriate campus department and abide by the Therapy and Companion Animal Accommodation Procedures.

 303.00 Bicycles, Skates, Skateboards